bibinger/LOMN/README.md

 Software:
-The code required for the reproduction of the simulations is (mainly) written in the Rlanguage and delivered in form of scripts.
+The code required for the reproduction of the simulations is (mainly) written in the R-language and delivered in form of scripts.
 The software recommended below is available under the license GPL-3.
 The results presented in the manuscript were computed in R under version 4.0.1 — 'See Things Now'.
 The following packages were used: Rcpp (version: 1.0.4.6) as well as RcppZiggurat (version: 0.1.5).
 Moreover, the provided